-On this day, the second military conspiracy plan to assassinate Hitler in a week fails to come off.
+On March 21, 1943, the second military conspiracy plan to assassinate Hitler in a week fails.

 A week later on March 21, on Heroes’ Memorial Day, (a holiday honoring German World War I dead), Tresckow selected Col. Freiherr von Gersdorff to act as a suicide bomber at the Zeughaus Museum in Berlin, where Hitler was to attend the annual memorial dedication.
 With a bomb planted in each of his two coat pockets, Gersdorff was to sidle up to Hitler as he reviewed the memorials and ignite the bombs, taking the dictator out—along with himself and everyone in the immediate vicinity.
 Schlabrendorff supplied Gersdorff with bombs—each with a 10-minute fuse.